 I tend to go with local companies as opposed to well-known ones like Sixt, Avis or Budget because 1) they are less strict rules about their excess/deposit and 2) have superior customer service 3) you’re supporting a local business.

 As a rule of thumb, the hire companies with cheapest upfront prices are usually the ones with more scam potential.
 It’s just a mask hiding fees, though excess policies, and other expensive charges.

 In any case, ask locals or look for online reviews.
 You’re looking for any issues on the quality of cars, or unexpected credit card charges.
 Online reviews must be taken with a pinch of salt though.
 There won’t be any perfect 5-star companies, and expect many angry yet uninformed customers who simply failed to comply with the terms of contract they signed.

-- Autatlantis – great local company in Azores, with caring customer service.
+- Autatlantis – local company in Azores, with caring customer service.
 It’s a shame they are ridiculously expensive now.

-- Drivy – a peer-to-peer car rental service that I LOVE because it removes all the complicated stuff in standard companies.
-Got to say – locking the car with my phone in Barcelona on the drop-off was a bit of a hassle though.
+- GetAround – a peer-to-peer car rental service that I LOVE because it removes all the complicated stuff in standard companies.

 - EasyWay – definitely the best prices in Mexico.

 - Micauto – seamless experience in São Miguel, Azores.